Aref-Akminasi/day15-incrementing-counter/README.md

 Users should be able to:

-- See the counters icrementing
+- See the counters incrementing

 ### Screenshots